Emotional Intelligence | Stevehein.com

 Despite the money being made, there is no agreed-upon answer as to what EI really is.
 It is a bit like lots of people looking for gold but not knowing exactly what it is.
 And some people are paying others for what they are being told is “gold”, but I´d say there is a lot of false gold around, or we might say "fool’s gold" since so many people are being fooled.

-Till then I just want to urge people not to believe everything that most of the websites say about emotional intelligence, not even mine - I, too, am questioning everything and searching for the truth.
+I urge people not to believe everything that most of the websites say about emotional intelligence, not even mine.
+I, too, am questioning everything and searching the best explanations and understanding.

 Here are some of the reasons why I say there is a lot of false gold around:

-- People are confusing emotional intelligence with many other things.
+- Many people are confusing emotional intelligence with many other things.
 For example, they are confusing it with emotionally healthy behavior and emotional management skills.
 They are confusing it with things like optimism and resilience.

 - They are not distinguishing between a person who is emotionally intelligent and a person who is emotionally secure or one who receives adequate emotional support.

-I urge you to really think about what would happen, for example, to a very emotionally sensitive child living in an emotionally, sexually and physically abusive environment.
+I ask you to really think about what would happen, for example, to a very emotionally sensitive child living in an emotionally, sexually and physically abusive environment.

 If, as a teen, this person turned to alcohol or drugs as a means of numbing their pain, would it be fair to say they are not emotionally intelligent… and never were?